FoHoOV/zod-openapi-client/README.md

 # TypeScript Client Generator CLI

 A powerful command-line tool for generating TypeScript API clients and Zod schemas directly from your OpenAPI specifications.
-This CLI leverages the OpenApiTools engine to create robust clients in both object-oriented (OOP) and functional styles, and it also produces Zod schemas for runtime type validation using [ts-to-zod](https://github.com/fabien0102/ts-to-zod) (credit to Fabien0102).
+This CLI leverages the OpenApiTools engine to create robust clients in both object-oriented (OOP) and functional styles, and it also produces Zod schemas for runtime type validation using [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) (credit to astahmer).

 ## Features